 1. Can you give a few points about the clothes?

 Yes - use one reindeer skin to make a cape and one to make a poncho.
 It is some of the most simple designs ideal in case of the need for something quick (of course assuming you have tanned skins available or something else like a blanket or other fabric).
-Reindeer skin is strong and don't rip easily - however will I as a long term solution always recommend sewing leather/skin as reinforcements, especially on the poncho all the way along the head opening.
-The poncho is defiantly the warmest and the most practical for physical work, but in case of bad weather does the cape offer some great neck protection and can to some extent shelter your other clothes from getting wet.
+Reindeer skin is strong and don't rip easily - however will I as a long term solution always recommend sewing reinforcements.
+The poncho is defiantly the warmest and the most practical for physical work, but in case of bad weather does the cape offer some great neck protection and can shelter your other clothes a bit from getting wet.
 Both designs still make you able to use the skins for sleeping and ground pads etc. though is the cape the only truly intact skin.
 Remember to cut the poncho head hole off center compensating for the extra length needed for your shoulders.
 You can greatly improve the poncho by permanent sewing a few stitches in the sides instead of trying to use a rope to keep the overlaps closed.

 2. How did you make the bread?